Classrooms are available for theory learning and group exercises (close to training laboratories when practice activities are included).

 Where do I get help?

-Help is available at Eastwood Park from our Higher Education Coordinator, or for enrolled learners looking for course content advice, from each module’s dedicated tutor.
+Help is available at Eastwood Park from our degrees team, or for enrolled learners looking for course content advice, from each module’s dedicated tutor.
 Via Staffordshire University, there are support services ranging from specialist librarians to finance advisers.
-Visit their support pages for potential applicants or current learners for more information.
+Visit their support pages for current learners for more information.